 Renting vs Buying.
 Beginning the Journey…

 So, your child is going to start lessons and you have no idea where to get them an instrument and if should rent or buy a violin.
 You are not the first parents to face this question, and the answers are pretty simple.

 Truthfully, it is when students are just beginning that their need for a quality instrument is at its highest.
 Parents feel they want to invest in a good instrument only after the student has shown aptitude and made progress.
 And only then would they consider putting some family resources into getting a better violin or viola so that the student can improve.
 This is exactly the approach that undermines the success and frustrates the desire of the student to practice and improve.

 So, what’s the answer?
 Rent or Buy?

 The good news is that you don’t have to know anything.
-Generally, the teacher will know where you should go in your area to find a shop that takes beginning students seriously.
+Generally, the teacher will know where to find a shop that takes beginning students seriously.
 Building this trust base by showing you believe in the student to ask the teacher about their needs is the most critical part.